Atlanta Crashworthiness Attorneys

 If you have sustained considerable losses because of a defective, uncrashworthy vehicle, you may have a viable claim against the responsible manufacturer.
 Contact the experienced Atlanta auto product liability attorneys at the Grant Law Office for a comprehensive case evaluation.
-We will help you determine the best approach to your injury claim and get you the compensation you need to recover.
-Call us today at (404) 995-3955 to speak with one of our dedicated team members now.
+We will help you determine the best approach to your injury claim to get you the compensation you need to recover.
+Call us today at (404) 995-3955 or toll-free (866) 249-5513 to speak with one of our dedicated team members now.

 During an auto accident, crashworthiness deals primarily with the secondary collision in which the occupants collide against the vehicle’s interior.
 An effective crashworthy vehicle should be able to diminish the dangerous second impact by distributing and directing the force towards less vital parts of the body to lessen the damage.
-Features which contribute towards better crashworthiness include seat belts, crumple zones, air bags, etc.
+Features that contribute toward better crashworthiness include seat belts, crumple zones, airbags, etc.

-Design plays heavily into a vehicle’s crashworthiness.
-If a safety component of a vehicle fails to consistently operate as it should in multiple tests, the automaker has the duty to address and improve the defective component for the purposes of consumer safety.
-In other words, the vehicle and its components must be safe for any reasonably foreseeable use.
-Neglect of this duty can constitute liability if it leads to an injury or death.
+If a safety component in a vehicle fails to consistently operate as it should in multiple tests, the automaker has the duty to address the issue, and improve or remove the defective component for consumer safety.
+Breach of this duty can constitute negligence if it leads to a severe injury or death.

-At the Grant Law Office, our Georgia lawyers have the legal knowledge, resources, and skills to establish crashworthiness as an element of your claim.
-To learn more about your legal options in a free consultation, call our office at (866) 249-5513 or submit an online contact form, and we will get back to you soon.
+At Grant Law Office, our Georgia lawyers have the legal knowledge, resources, experience, and skills to establish that a lack of crashworthiness in a vehicle caused your injuries.
+We draw testimony from medical experts, vehicle designers, safety consultants, and other relevant professionals in order to establish a connection between your injuries and a vehicle’s crashworthiness.
+To learn more about your legal options in a free consultation, call our office at (404) 995-3955 or toll-free (866) 249-5513 or submit an online contact form, and we will get right back to you.

 Contact us today for a free and comprehensive case evaluation.